TensorPy/TensorPy/examples/ReadMe.md

 ./test_classify_page.sh
 ```

-You can also classify images in a Python program:
+You can also perform classifications from Python scripts:

 ```bash
 python test_python_classify.py